-According to the latest Research Excellence Framework (REF 2014), 98% of research conducted at the University of Reading is internationally recognised, so you'll receive first-class supervision from leading experts in your research area.
+According to the latest Research Excellence Framework (REF 2014), 98% of research conducted at the University of Reading is of international standing, so you'll receive first-class supervision from leading experts in your research area.
 And that's just the start.
 If you are considering applying for a doctoral research programme, here are just a few of the benefits Reading offers you.

 A wide range of research opportunities

 We structure our research around four interdisciplinary themes:

 Depending on your discipline, you may be able to suggest your own research topic or apply to work on a specific project.

 If you have qualified in the arts, humanities, social sciences or in business, you will most likely identify your own research topic, taking into account the resources and time available to you.